rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 ```

 Thera are 5 variables in the data, the variable n is representing the number of the observations.
-To take a look at the "uncounted" data, we can simply:
+To take a look at the size of the "uncounted" data, we can simply:

 ```R
 titanic %>% describe_tbl(n = n)